Follow Italianism

 Why did the law change?

-The Italian government argues that the volume of requests has grown beyond control.
-The passport Europeans are being treated as merchandise by private companies.
+The Italian government argues that the volume of applications has grown beyond its control.
+European passports are allegedly being treated as commodities by private companies.
 The new rule aims to curb this misuse.

 Who else will be affected?